global-asp/asp-source/en/0263_queen-of-soweto-the-story-of-basetsana-kumalo.md

 Holdings.
 She and Romeo have
 three children, two boys and a girl.
-Bassie sees her role as mother to her children as her “highest calling and greatest privilege”.
+Bassie sees her role as mother to her children as her "highest calling and greatest privilege".

 ##
 Bassie says the secret to her
-success is “courage, determination, passion and staying committed to the course”.
+success is "courage, determination, passion and staying committed to the course".
 Despite all her success, she remains humble while trying to make the world a better place.